geoneric/fern/documents/Texts/DataModel/Ontology.rst

 Continuous versus discrete variation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-When we consider the type of variation of attribute values, we can categorize the attributes in continuous and discrete types.
+When we consider the type of variation of attribute values, we can categorize the attributes in continuous and discrete varying types.

 Spatially continous
 """""""""""""""""""